CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 	    </plugins>
 	</build>

 In this example, the audit event definition file is in the `src/main/xml/` folder, though, it could be read from any folder.
-The name of the package to use is built up by appending ".auditing" to the project's group identifier (that is, "com.hpe.sampleapp" in this example).
+The name of the package to use is built up by appending ".auditing" to the project's group identifier (that is, "com.github.sampleapp" in this example).

 ## Using the Client-side Auditing Library